crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 ---

 This covers every "what happens when" question I've gotten so far.
-If I missed yours, [open an issue][bench] or [find me on Twitter][@paolino]; I'll either update this post or write a follow-up.
+If I missed yours, [find me on Twitter][@paolino]; I'll either update this post or write a follow-up.

 [async-article]: /async-ruby-is-the-future/
 [sq-article]: /solid-queue-doesnt-need-a-thread-per-job/